 Implications of not undertaking the Right to Rent checks

 Failure to undertake the required checks can lead to a criminal prosecution and if convicted a fine or prison sentence.
 Since 6 April 2018 the relevant local authority may also apply for the Landlord to be made subject of a banning order after conviction.
-This can have wider implications, as covered in this article here.
+This can have wider implications.

 The Right to Rent checks are of course in addition to the other procedural requirements that must be undertaken prior to arranging a tenancy with a view to protecting the property, enabling valid S21 notices to be served if required and ensuring landlords are not at risk of civil or criminal penalties.